turbot/steampipe-mod-azure-compliance/docs/index.md

 # Azure Compliance Mod

-Run individual configuration, compliance and security controls or full `CIS` and `HIPAA HITRUST` compliance benchmarks across all your Azure subscriptions.
+Run individual configuration, compliance and security controls or full compliance benchmarks for `CIS` and `HIPAA HITRUST` across all your Azure subscriptions.

 ## References